ndornseif/video-crusher/README.md

 $ video-crusher -upsamplewidth INT -upsampleheight INT
 ```
 Resolution to upsample frames to.
-Defaults to input video resolution.
+Defaults to the input video resolution.

 ```